nigelcharman/ombfw-videos/updating-omb-status-script.md

 ```md
 ## Open the **CAMS public browser map** link
 ```
 To update the weed status, you'll need to use a web browser.
-At the moment you can't update the status on the mobile app.
+At the moment you can't update the status using the mobile app.

-Click on the CAMS public browser map link in the description below to open it.
+Click on the "CAMS public browser map" link in the description below to open it.

 ---
 (video: